Quick Answer

 DEA registration systems

-Professional certification bodies
+Professional certification body records

-Step 3: Results Are Applied
+Step 3: Results Are Applied Per-License

-Each license receives an individual status:
+Each license receives its own verification status:

-Status | What It Means | Public Display |
+Status | What It Means | Public Display | Lead Matching |

-Verified | Confirmed against official database | Shows verification badge ✓ |
+Verified | Confirmed via database check or manual review | Shows verification badge ✓ | Eligible (if license is also active) |

 What Gets Verified